 At the end of 2019, XBiotech sold a True HumanTM antibody that blocked IL-1a activity for \$1.35 billion in cash and potential milestone payments (the "Janssen Transaction").
 On February 2, 2022, XBiotech announced an addendum to the 2019 Janssen Manufacturing Agreement.
 XBiotech continued to manufacture bermekimab for use by Janssen in its clinical trials through November 2022.
 As part of the Janssen Transaction, XBiotech maintained the right to develop new antibodies that block IL-1a and develop these therapeutics in all areas of medicine except dermatology.
-Moreover, all patents acquired by Janssen relating to IL-1a would be asserted for the benefit of XBiotech to protect its future IL-1a related therapies in all nondermatological indications.
+Moreover, all patents acquired by Janssen relating to IL-1a would be asserted for the benefit of XBiotech to protect its future IL-1a related therapies in all non-dermatological indications.
 Consequently, XBiotech is pursuing the development of other True HumanTM antibodies targeting IL-1a for areas of medicine outside of dermatology.
-Due to the speed and effectiveness of the Company's True HumanTM antibody discovery technology, the Company has identified new IL-1a targeting product candidates and has already brought one such candidate into a clinical study in oncology.
-While the Company previously was focused on a single True HumanTM antibody targeting IL-1a, it now plans to develop more than one product candidate that targets IL-1a to be used in different areas of medicine.
+The Company's True HumanTM antibody discovery technology has been used to identify new IL-1a targeting product candidates and has already brought one such candidate into a clinical studies in oncology and rheumatology; and another anti-IL-1a antibody into a Phase I study in neurology.
+While the Company previously was focused on a single True HumanTM antibody targeting IL-1a, it is now developing more than one product candidate that targets IL-1a to be used in different areas of medicine.

-The Company continues to be subject to a number of risks common to companies in similar stages of development.
+The Company is subject to a number of risks common to companies in clinical stage of development.
 Principal among these risks are the uncertainties of technological innovations, dependence on key individuals, development of the same or similar technological innovations by the Company's competitors and protection of proprietary technology.
 The Company's ability to fund its planned clinical operations, including completion of its planned trials, is expected to depend on the amount and timing of cash receipts from future collaboration or product sales and/or financing transactions.
-The Company believes that its cash and cash equivalents of \$143.4 million at June 30, 2023, will enable the Company to achieve several major inflection points, including potential new clinical studies with lead product candidates.
-The Company expects to have sufficient cash through 12 months from the date of this report.
+The Company believes that its cash and cash equivalents of \$202.2 million at September 30, 2023, will enable the Company to achieve several major inflection points, including completion of clinical studies with lead product candidates.
+The Company expects to have sufficient cash through at least 12 months from the date of this report.